ROSE 0.11.145.192

 Direction that the stack grows when pushing a new frame.

-Definition at line 448 of file Variables.h.
+Definition at line 42 of file StackFrame.h.

 Sawyer::Optional<int64_t> Rose::BinaryAnalysis::Variables::StackFrame::maxOffset |